bailey27/cppcryptfs/README.md

 Reverse Mode
 ------
 In reverse mode, the source (root) directory used for the filesystem consists of unencrypted files.
-When this directory is mounted, then the cppcryptfs drive letter gives an on-the-fly encrypted view of these files.
+When this directory is mounted, then the cppcryptfs drive letter provides an on-the-fly encrypted view of these files.

 Reverse mode fileystems are always mounted read-only.